Other tables groups management functions

 It is recommended to only use this function if it is really needed.

-Forced suppression of a tables group
+Forced drop of a tables group

 It may happen that a damaged tables group cannot be stopped.
 But not being stopped, it cannot be dropped.
 To be able to drop a tables group while it is still in LOGGING state, a special function exists.: